Simply provide us with the wall measurements, and we will calculate the actual size of the rod based on your desired clearance.

 Typically, sockets are not used with bay rods.
 However, if your mounting requires it, make sure to subtract 3/8" from the length of any wall measurement which will use a socket to allow room for the bracket itself.
 For example: If using a socket bracket on each end of your bay rod, subtract 3/8" from the measurement of Wall 1 and 3/8" from the measurement of Wall 3.
 In fact, we suggest subtracting 1/2" from each end to allow a bit of wiggle room.

-Clearance and Returns
+Clearance and French Returns

 So that we can properly size your bay rod, we will need you to specify the desired clearance.
 Clearance is the distance between the wall and the rod.
-If you choose returns for your rod, please click here for more info.
+If you choose French returns for your rod, please click here for more info.

-Corner Span Length
+Corner Span Lengths

 The corner span measuring technique is an easy way to determine the exact angle of the corner, without having to provide us with a template or a measurement in degrees.